danielwrobert/danielwrobert/README.md

 Hello!
 I'm Dan and I'm a Front-End Engineer at [Automattic](https://automattic/com), living in Greenville, SC.

-I currently work on MarTech, the engineering team in the Marketing division, where I collaborate with other Marketing teams to build landing pages and a bunch of fun internal tools.
+I currently work on MarTech, the engineering team in the Marketing division, where I collaborate with the other Marketing teams to build landing pages and a bunch of fun internal tools.